vaibhavbhajanka/pii-data-rag-pipeline/README.md

 ## Usage

-Open and run the `RAG.ipynb` notebook.
+Open and run the `rag_pipeline.ipynb` notebook.
 The main steps are:

 1. **Install and import libraries**
 2. **Load environment variables and API keys**